UPDATED JULY 7, 2020

 I do not sell Harry Potter-related patterns, quilts, or quilted items due to copyright & intellectual property.
-To be very clear, because this is the number one question I’m asked: It’s illegal to sell anything branded Harry Potter (or anything else) without licensing, which I DO NOT have.
+To be very clear, this is the number one question I’m asked: It’s illegal to sell anything branded Harry Potter (or anything else) without licensing, which I DO NOT have.
 All my Harry Potter-related patterns are free online as derivative art, shared with the understanding that it is to be used for personal and non-profit use only.
 You can find a quick reference to my Harry Potter projects here.
 The patterns are free on Fandom In Stitches.

 Do you take commissions?

 Do you take requests for paper pieced patterns?

 I no longer take requests for patterns.
-If you are looking for fandom-based patterns, check out the Fandom In Stitches Suggestions page.
+If you are looking for fandom-based patterns, check out the Fandom in Stitches.